John 19:1-42 - Outline of John (Book Notes menu page)

 that their legs might be broken...- Death by crucifixion came slowly (sometimes in a matter of days).

 The victim struggled between excruciating pain and the need to raise himself to take a breath.
 Death came when the exhausted victim, no longer able to raise himself, suffocated.
-To speed the process, a victim's legs were broken.
+To speed the process, a victim's legs were broken, to inhibit the motion required for breathing.

 blood and water.- John emphasizes that his observation is factual.